 - Time-consuming – Scalpers must be dedicated to monitoring their charts constantly, especially when using a 1-minute strategy.

 How To Start Scalping Forex

-Now that we’ve covered the basics, we can now unpack the key steps on how to scalp in forex trading.
+Now that we’ve covered the basics, we can unpack the key steps on how to scalp in forex trading:

 Find A Broker

-It’s worth noting that scalping is not allowed on some forex brokers, so make sure to eliminate these first.
+It’s worth knowing that scalping is not allowed at some forex brokers, so make sure to eliminate these first.
 Ideally, brokers with a non-dealing desk STP or ECN execution system will be best for scalping forex strategies.
 Check the forex scalping brokers top list above.

 The offering of assets is another consideration.
 Some traders scalp stocks, futures, gold, or popular indices like the US30, though these scalping trading systems can get rather technical.
-For example, Gamma scalping in forex options trading is a popular method for experienced traders.
-Beginners should just stick to forex pairs until they have developed their scalping trading system.
+For example, Gamma scalping in forex options trading is a popular method for experienced investors.
+Beginners should probably stick to forex pairs until they have developed an effective system.